(note you can also purchase a hard-copy of the Administrator and Coach Handbook.)

 SEQUENCE IN WHICH TO TEACH THE PROGRAMS

-- Read this blog on the topic of the best sequence for Rocket Math.
+- Download this graphic that explains the best sequence for Rocket Math

 SEQUENCE OF FACTS